Eastern Orthodoxy in Serbia

-Eastern Orthodoxy is the primary Christian denomination in Serbia, representing 81% of the population as of 2022, followed traditionally by the majority of Serbs, and also Romanians and Vlachs, Montenegrins, Macedonians and Bulgarians living in Serbia.
-The dominant Eastern Orthodox church in Serbia is the Serbian Orthodox Church.
-Also, the Romanian Orthodox Church has its own Diocese of Dacia Felix that operates among Orthodox Romanians in Serbian Banat and the Timok Valley.
+Eastern Orthodoxy is by far the largest religious denomination in Serbia.
+According to the 2022 census, there were 5,387,426 adherents of Eastern Orthodoxy in Serbia, making up 81.1% of the population.

+The Serbian Orthodox Church is the traditional church of the country and the sole Eastern Orthodox canonical jurisdiction in the territory of Serbia.

 History

-Late Antiquity and early Middle Ages

-During Late Antiquity, on the territory of present-day Serbia there were several major Christian centers and episcopal sees, including Sirmium, Singidunum, Viminacium, Naissus, Ulpiana and others.
+During the Late antiquity, there were several major Christian centers and episcopal sees in the territory of present-day Serbia, including Sirmium, Singidunum, Viminacium, Naissus, Ulpiana and others.
 In 535, Byzantine emperor Justinian I created new Archbishopric of Justiniana Prima, centered in the city of Justiniana Prima near present-day town of Lebane in central Serbia.